View any updates made to the page, with the most recent listed first.

-- You should be ready and willing to explain openly and clearly why you are fundraising in a particular way, how you are following Government guidance, and the steps you have taken to ensure it is being done safely and responsibly.
+- You should be ready and willing to explain openly and clearly why you are fundraising in a particular way, how you are following government guidance, and the steps you have taken to make sure it is being done safely and responsibly.

 - You should make information available and be able to explain your approach to fundraising safely and responsibly as the restrictions lift.

-5. Ensure decisions made to carry out a fundraising activity are thoroughly considered, carefully evaluated, and regularly reviewed.
+5. Decisions made to carry out a fundraising activity should be thoroughly considered, carefully evaluated, and regularly reviewed.

-- Weigh up the benefits and risks of your fundraising activities, including the settings (indoor or outdoor) and location that they take place, and exercise judgement when deciding what is in the best interests of the public, supporters, staff, volunteers and beneficiaries.
+- Weigh up the benefits and risks of your fundraising activities, including the settings (indoor or outdoor) and location that they take place.
+Exercise judgement when deciding what is in the best interests of the public, supporters, staff, volunteers and beneficiaries.

 - Be mindful of the different activities and potential expectations that the public may have when they attend a fundraising event, and in circumstances where members of the public are approached proactively by fundraisers.

-- Consult your fundraising teams, and any relevant partners, to ensure that your fundraisers and volunteers know how to fundraise safely and that they have the right training, equipment, and time to prepare.
+- Consult your fundraising teams, and any relevant partners, to make sure that your fundraisers and volunteers know how to fundraise safely and that they have the right training, equipment, and time to prepare.

 - You must make sure that there is proper management and oversight of decision making, with appropriate documentation.
-Trustees are crucial in ensuring proper oversight of fundraising decisions as they have ultimate responsibility for charities’ fundraising.
+Trustees are crucial in making sure there is proper oversight of fundraising decisions as they have ultimate responsibility for charities’ fundraising.
 Charities should decide on the right level of board involvement and agree a process for signing off plans at an appropriate level.